bpkleer/road-accidents/README.md

 ## Final Test Results

 For all data, the best model is the XGBoost model.
+You can find `ExplainerDashboards` in the script `07_optimization.ipynb`.
 After training on the whole train set, I achieved the following scores for the test set:

 | Model | MAE | MSE | RMSE | R2 |
 |-------|-----|-----|------|-----|